sofa-framework/conda-ci/README.md

 If you are new to conda or do not have a recent conda version, consider installing miniforge available [here](https://github.com/conda-forge/miniforge).
 Miniforge is a conda distribution maintened by the conda-forge community, which is the most active open-source conda community.
 Miniforge is also preconfigured to use the conda-forge channel by default.

-## Special instructions for macOS users
+## Special instructions for mac OS users

 There is a bug with the python / libpython version provided by conda and current SofaPython3 (see this [issue](https://github.com/sofa-framework/SofaPython3/issues/393) or related [PR](https://github.com/sofa-framework/SofaPython3/pull/394)).